Frequently Asked Questions

-Generally speaking, on 31st December 2016, if your property holdings in NSW (apart from your principal place of residence) have an unimproved capital value (UCV) of greater than $549,000, then you are liable for Land Tax of $100 + 1.6% of the excess value over the threshold.
-For properties with a UCV of $3,357,000 (the "premium threshold") then the rate is 2%.
+Generally speaking, on 31st December 2017, if your property holdings in NSW (apart from your principal place of residence) have an unimproved capital value (UCV) of greater than $629,000, then you are liable for Land Tax of $100 + 1.6% of the excess value over the threshold.
+For properties with a UCV of greater than $3,846,000 (the "premium threshold") then Land Tax is $51572 + 2% of the excess.
 There are some exemptions available for primary production land.
 Land Taxes in other states have similar rules with differing calculations.

 I have my head office in NSW, but employ staff in other states.
 I have a workers compensation policy for all my employees in NSW.
 Do I need to take out more workers compensation insurances?

 Yes, employees in other States will need to be covered by policies taken out there.
 The NSW Workcover Authority delegates administration to a number of insurance companies, whereas other states have a Workcover Authority that manages all administration of its workers compensation issues.